CHI GUNG CLASSES

 Clive Tempest is certified by Sifu Cheung as an instructor of Shibashi and is a member of the Tai Chi, Qigong and Feng Shui Institute.

 It takes approximately three months of regular practice of shibashi for benefits to start to accumulate.
 Once it becomes a daily routine then you can begin to notice the effects in increased wellbeing.
 Later on you may become aware that your immune function is stronger and you move more easily.

 More Advanced Chi Gung

 When you have learned the basic shibashi form and reached a certain standard you can move on to other chi gung sets.
-The Hestercombe Group may use for instance Silk Reeling, Opening the Energy Gates, Dragon and Tiger Chi Gung, Tai Chi 15, Shibashi II and The Marriage of Heaven and Earth.
+The Hestercombe Group may use for instance Silk Reeling, Opening the Energy Gates, Dragon and Tiger Chi Gung, Tai Chi 15 and The Marriage of Heaven and Earth.

 After continued practice your perception of chi develops and you can relax more consciously – more easily let go of the stresses and strains of daily life.